 I needed a job quickly when I moved back home to New York and realized I’d have to take anything.
 A friend of mine who worked at a German bank heard they needed a low-level IT security officer.
 Once again, something I’d never done.

-treated her with absolute respect and always did my job the best I could, but she just didn’t like me.
+But I treated her with absolute respect and always did my job the best I could.
+Still she just didn’t like me.
 For the first 4 weeks, she didn’t even set up a desk for me in the security office and I couldn’t do that without her.
 It was rough.

 Creating your own opportunity